NCAlgebra/NC/DOCUMENTATION/MANUAL/WorkInProgress.md

-\part{Work in Progress}

-# Introduction {#ReferenceIntroduction}
+# Work in Progress {#WorkInProgress}

-Chapters in this part describe experimental packages which are still under development.
+Sections in this chapter describe experimental packages which are still under development.